ash-shar/thoughtful-agents/README.md

 The turn-taking engine predicts appropriate moments for participation and decides which agent should speak next based on their intrinsic motivation scores.

+### Proactivity Configuration

+Inner Thoughts offers fine-grained control over AI conversation participation through three proactivity layers:

+1. **Overt Proactivity**: Controls conversation engagement tendency via the `system1Prob` parameter (0-1).

+2. **Covert Proactivity**: Sets motivation threshold for expression using the `imThreshold` parameter (1-5).

+3. **Tonal Proactivity**: Adjusts language assertiveness with the `proactiveTone` parameter (true/false).

+The framework also supports **interruption** through the `interruptThreshold` parameter (1-5), allowing AIs to override turn allocation when highly motivated.

+To determine when and how the AI participates:
+- For open turns: AI speaks if motivation exceeds threshold
+- For allocated turns: AI uses highest-rated thought
+- For others' turns: AI interrupts only with sufficient motivation

 ## Usage Example

 *Work in progress.* 🚧

 ## License